 When you run a business, there are always some certainties as you look into the future.
-In 2013, you know your best competitors will work to become better.
+You know your best competitors will work to become better.
 You know your customers will demand more.
 You know you’ll have to work smarter and harder every day to improve your bottom line.
 You should also know that this year brings with it new taxation and new regulations that may add expenses and affect the way you operate your business.
 And of course, you face the usual headaches and worries that come with the day-to-day business of running a business.”

 Often, entrepreneurs don’t make the best planners.
 We are action-oriented people.
 But by taking a long hard look at a few critical pieces and putting a plan in place right now, you can have a much more prosperous year.